 Given user is on the log in page When user logs in Then user should login successfully.

 Among testing trends, there seems to be a crucial shift towards the beginning of the software development cycle.
 This allows us to find issues earlier in the process and to fix them.
 Shifting testing towards the beginning relies heavily on making developers responsible for testing and practices like continuous integration and delivery which in turn require automated tests that can be run quickly and reliably.
 This shift also recognizes that making testers the only ones responsible for creating an automation framework and writing tests is going to slow down the development process.

 In the book, “How Google tests software," a similar inquiry was made:

 “At Google, this is exactly our goal: to merge development and testing so that you cannot do one without the other.
 Build a little and then test it.
 Build some more and test some more.
 The key here is who is doing the testing.“

 The text continues to answer the question, "Who better to do all that testing than the people doing the actual coding?"

-Behaviour-driven development practices and the test-first development approach help split the testing into layers.
+Behavior-driven development practices and the test-first development approach help split the testing into layers.
 Before the code is written for a new feature, the developers should have the solution planned out with automation in mind.
-Using both BDD and TDD would test the quality of the code the developer writes and test the behaviour of the system defined by the product owner.
+Using both BDD and TDD would test the quality of the code the developer writes and test the behavior of the system defined by the product owner.

 Software products should always be made with testability in mind.
 From the product owner to designers, everybody should be critical of the software they are in the process of producing.
 Every bug, visual bug, and grammar mistake should not go unnoticed when aiming to ensure software quality.
 Testing shouldn't be an activity that is done only at the end of a sprint by a designated tester.